 The range of advantages and disadvantages of using smartphones in children is very wide.
 It is the responsibility of parents to control the use of devices and access to the Internet by their children.
 There are many applications, so it is about being informed, evaluating, and deciding.

 It is also important to support them throughout the digital education process.
-We need to be there, attentive and present and know what the children are doing, what content they are visiting, and what they are sharing.
-In the right hands, smartphones are a wonderful tool.
+We need to be there, attentive and present, and know what the children are doing, what content they are visiting, and what they are sharing.
+On the right hand, smartphones are a wonderful tool.

 Feature Image Source: https://mercatornet.com/